armanbilge/BIOINF702/assignment3.md

 Replica-exchange is a flavour of Monte Carlo that builds on simulated annealing and is used in QUARK, I-TASSER, and Rosetta [@SW86; @XZ12; @Yan+15].
-Unlike the standard Monte Carlo algorithm, the replica-exchange algorithm involves simultaneous simulation at different temperatures of several replicas of the model [@SW86], with more replicas used for larger proteins [@Yan+15].
+Unlike the standard Monte Carlo algorithm, the replica-exchange algorithm involves simultaneous simulation of several replicas of the model at different temperatures [@SW86], with more replicas used for larger proteins [@Yan+15].
-Periodically, a global swap of model features between the replicas is attempted [@Yan+15].
+Periodically, a global swap of model features between the replicas is attempted [@SW86].
 The use of multiple simulations and exchanges between these simulations helps to prevent the algorithm from getting stuck in a local optimum.
+Furthermore, Monte Carlo algorithms are indifferent to the type of energy function used and, if implemented well, can converge to an optimal structure fairly quickly.

-Even with sophisticated search algorithms finding the optimal structure remains very difficult.
+But even with sophisticated search algorithms, finding the optimal structure remains very difficult.
 Template-based prediction aggressively reduces the search space by applying the assumption that a small change in sequence should only cause a small change